Contact

 Additional contact options

-For listing browsing and service-sector navigation without direct staff involvement, the Water Heating Listings index provides filterable access to directory entries organized by service type, fuel category, and region.
+For provider browsing and service-sector navigation without direct staff involvement, the Water Heating Providers index provides filterable access to provider network entries organized by service type, fuel category, and region.

-For orientation to how directory classifications are structured — including how tankless systems differ from storage tank listings, or how heat pump water heater contractors are categorized relative to general plumbing contractors — the How to Use This Water Heating Resource reference page addresses classification boundaries and search methodology.
+For orientation to how provider network classifications are structured — including how tankless systems differ from storage tank providers, or how heat pump water heater contractors are categorized relative to general plumbing contractors — the How to Use This Water Heating Resource reference page addresses classification boundaries and search methodology.

-The parent directory network, plumbingservicesauthority.com, handles cross-vertical plumbing inquiries that extend beyond water heating systems, including drain, waste, vent, and supply line service categories.
+The parent provider network network, plumbingservicesauthority.com, handles cross-vertical plumbing inquiries that extend beyond water heating systems, including drain, waste, vent, and supply line service categories.

 How to reach this office